JezDons/JezDons/README.md

 - 👋 Hi, I’m @JezDons
 - 👀 I’m interested in statistics and health analytics for NHS England and Improvement
-- 🌱 I’m currently learning about GitHyb, R and Python
+- 🌱 I’m currently learning about GitHub, R and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: jeremy.burrows@nhs.net